 About Johan Bark:

 Johan Bark is mainly a theatre director and producer, but also an educator, performer and a musician from Västerås, Sweden.

-Directing, performing and other professional engagements in the arts combined, Johan has been professionally involved in the creative industry in Ireland, France, Germany, England, Scotland, Sweden, the US and Portugal, either producing independent work for international touring and performance, or collaborating with other companies.
+Directing, performing and other professional engagements in the arts combined, Johan has been professionally involved in the creative industry in Ireland, France, Germany, England, Scotland, Sweden, the US and Portugal, either producing independent work for international touring and performance, or collaborating with established companies.

 Johan has a First Class BA (Hons) Degree in the European Theatre Arts from Rose Bruford College of Theatre and Perfromance, London, UK.

 As part of this course, Johan did a three month placement at the Estonian Academy of Music and Theatre, Tallinn.

 Johan is an active freelancer working on theatrical and music projects with practitioners and companies such as Robert Wilson (US), Kulturhuset Stadsteatern (SWE), The Watermill Center (US), Awake Projects (SWE/UK), Iron Shoes Theatre Company (US).